orchidsoftware/orchid.software/source/en/docs/configuration.md

 ## Appearance Patterns

-To change some templates, it is not necessary to publish the entire package; you can customize part of the user interface to specify a logo, accompanying documents, etc.
+To change some templates, it is not necessary to publish the entire package; you can customize a part of the user interface to specify a logo, accompanying documents, etc.

 ```php
 'template' => [